imi-bigpicture/bigpicture-metaflex/README.md

 ### BP.dataset.xsd

-Implements the BPDatasetType which is an extension of the EGA DatasetType with the additions of:
+Implements the DatasetType which is an extension of the EGA DatasetType with the additions of:

 - `IMAGE_REF`: Identifies the images which are part of this dataset.
 - `ANNOTATION_REF`: Identifies the annotations which are part of this dataset.

 ### BP.observation.xsd

 Implements the ObservationType that captures observation objects.
-The ObservationType extends `BPObjectType` and has the following elements:
+The ObservationType extends `ObjectType` and has the following elements:

 - `STUDY_REF`: Identifies the parent study.
 - `OBSERVER`: Identifies the observer (optional).